jeffreyCarlLong/gold-dragon/README.md

 # gold-dragon

-Working with databases in R.

-Working with RDF visualizations using D3.
+Working with RDF visualizations using D3, d3Rdf.Rhtml.

 ![A static picture of an interactive RDF knowledge graph](rdfD3.png)